scloud19/SECipedia/AWS/EC2.md

 				AL is designed to be used with package repos hosted in each AWS ec2 region.
 					These repos provide ongoing updates to packages in the AL AMI, as well as access to hundreds of additional common open source server apps.

 					These repos are accessed using yum
 						http://aws.amazon.com/amazon-linux-ami/2015.09-packages/
-							A list of packages available for the .09 release
+							A list of packages available for the .09 release Always check to see if a package is here first before installing yourself

+							Ex: sudo yum install httpd

+							Access to the Extra Packages for Enterprise Linux (EPEL) repo is configured, but isn't enabled by default.
+EPEL provides third-party packages in addition to those that are in the AL repos.

+				AL supports scp and sftp for uploading apps onto a live instance